-Visit the exhibit honoring the Military Family, second floor quad entrance, Andrew G. Truxal Library.
-There will be military artifacts, memorabilia, and related readings available on display throughout the month.
+Visit an exhibit celebrating the diversity of military/veteran families.
+The display is on the second floor quad entrance of the Andrew G. Truxal Library and includes military artifacts, memorabilia and related readings available on display throughout the month.

 The tradition of setting a table for one to honor prisoners of war and missing comrades has been in place since the end of the Vietnam War.
 AACC will have settings displayed at the Hawk's Nest in Student Union and the first floor entryway at AACC at Arundel Mills.
 A POW flag will be displayed on the first floor at GBTC.

 Campus vendors have special offers for military/veteran students

 All offers require proof of military service.
 Those eligible should bring proof of their military service to the Military/Veteran Resource Center (LBRY 112) or Financial Aid Office (SSVC first floor), Nov.
 8-15, to pick up their coupons.